〰️

 Humanity’s track record thus far doesn’t inspire much hope.
 Our history is plagued by a continuous cycle of exploration of new land, exploitation of its resources, and ultimately conflict to control those assets.
 But this project is focused on breaking old habits, and redefining pathways for geopolitical cooperation, economic growth, scientific breakthroughs, and diplomatic achievements in space that have the potential to reshape how we can work together on Earth.

-This microsite, powered by the Bertelsmann Foundation, will offer users a range of multimedia content from infographics to expert interviews, and solutions-oriented briefings to documentary films, to spark a new way of thinking about the world and our place in it.
+This microsite, powered by the Bertelsmann Foundation, will offer users a range of multimedia content from infographics to expert interviews, and solutions-oriented briefings to documentary films, to spark a new way of thinking about space, the world and our place in it.

 Articles